-To find the fair market value of a donated car, use the price listed in a used car guide for a private party sale, not the dealer retail value.
-However, the fair market value may be less if the car has engine trouble, body damage, high mileage, or any type of excessive wear.
-When using the used car guide, the fair market value is only the same if it is the same make, model, and year, sold in the same area, in the same condition, with the same or similar accessories.
+To determine the fair market value of a donated car, you will use the price listed in the used car guide for private party sales.
+You should not use the dealer retail value.
+Keep in mind things like engine trouble, high mileage, body damage, and excessive wear will decrease the fair market value.
+When using the used car guide, the fair market value is only the same if it is the same make, model, and year, sold in the same area, in the same condition, and with similar accessories.

 If your vehicle donation is worth more than $500

-- The gross proceeds from the sale of the vehicle by the organization, OR
+- The gross proceeds from the sale of the vehicle OR

-- The vehicle’s fair market value on the date of the contribution.
-Note: If the fair market value was more than you paid for the vehicle, you can only deduct the amount you paid or the fair market value at the time you purchased the vehicle.
+Note: If the vehicle’s FMV is an increase from what you paid for the vehicle, you are limited to only claiming the amount you paid or the FMV at the time you purchased the vehicle.

-What do I need to deduct my donated items?
+What records do I need to deduct my donated items?